incubyte/incubyte.github.io/content/blog/standup.md

 Many teams don't even use any!
 (These are very mature teams.
 I would recommend having some visual representation.)

+##### Q: Our team is small.
+Do we even need a standup meeting?

+In theory,
+if you have a mechanism like a storyboard or sticky notes on the wall that keeps you informed about the project status, a separate meeting may not seem essential.

+However, I would still recommend having a standup meeting, even for a two-person team.

+Wearing a different hat often leads to remarkable insights.
+To explain this through an analogy, take the example of the "duck debugging."
+When stuck with a problem, a developer tries to explain it to a rubber duck, and surprisingly, a solution often emerges.

+Similarly,
+conducting a standup meeting to share the project status can unexpectedly provide insights or generate solutions.
+Even if the audience is already informed or not particularly interested, the act of vocalizing the information can trigger valuable discussions.

+In essence,
+the standup meeting becomes a valuable process for problem-solving and maintaining a shared understanding of the project.

 ### What not to do

 ##### Too granular